Path of Exile Gameplay FAQ by Malice

 Dual wielding

-Dual wielding grants a +10% attack speed bonus, and a 15% chance to block.
-The attack speed bonus is applied multiplicatively with other attack speed modifiers.
+Dual wielding grants a +10% attack speed bonus, and a 15% chance to

 The default attack and certain other skills will alternate between each weapon, striking with each hand in turn.